cygnus666/Circuit-Sword/CS-Assembly.md

 # Rear Case Electronics Prep

 ## Back Buttons
-First, solder up the Back Button PCB, you only need ground and whatever buttons you require; if using only two button use *either* header on the CS board, you don't need to use both.
-In other words, you can wire up L1/R1 to L1/L2 and it doesn't matter, saves some wiring since L and R shoulder pairs terminate on two different headers.
+First, solder up the Back Button PCB, you only need ground and whatever buttons you require.
 Once wired up, plug in the other end to the mode/power board.

+**Tip:** If using only two rear buttons, you may utilize *either* header on the CS board, you don't need to use both.
+In other words, you can wire up L1/R1 to L1/L2 header and it doesn't matter, saves some wiring since L and R shoulder pairs terminate on two different headers.

 ## Mode/Power
 Place the provided mode button tact switch in place on the 3D printed support, install the harness connector now if you haven't already, just to prevent fiddling with the part later.
 Place the mode/power board on the support block and secure it using two screws, place it in the case and align the button before soldering, and make sure to **trim the leads afterwards**.

-**Note: After trimming the mode button leads flush with the PCB, cover the pads with Kapton to prevent contact with the USB-C connector, which will cause errant activation of the mode button.**
+**Important Note:** After trimming the mode button leads flush with the PCB, cover the pads with Kapton to prevent contact with the USB-C connector, which will cause errant activation of the mode button.

 ## Back Board